When is the Best Time to Implement 4D Planning on Your Project?

 LogiKal supported a contractor with the tender of an airport in London.
 By using 4D planning, the contractor was able to demonstrate to the client their process maturity and ability to handle such a complex project.
 By showcasing their ability and developing the installation sequence of an extremely complex project, the contractor was awarded the tender and is successfully using 4D planning on a daily basis.

 By applying filters to the 4D plan, you can create a unique view of each project discipline.
 This means every stakeholder can have a view of their own construction sequences, priority areas and challenges.
-The combination of the different discipline view can demonstrate possible clashes between planned activities of different contractors.
-For example, two different subcontractors plan to work on a place with size limitations.
+The combination of the different discipline views can demonstrate possible clashes between planned activities of different contractors.
+For example, two different subcontractors planning to work on a place with size limitations.

 Using 4D planning from the tender to the handover can be an essential tool in increasing a project’s performance accuracy.
-By reducing the communication gap between what is planned and what is communicated to the site engineers’ teams significantly improves coordination.
+Reducing the communication gap between what is planned and what is communicated to the site engineers’ teams significantly improves co-ordination.
 The application of 4D to the whole project cycle will guarantee the integration of design, planning and project controls.

-In order to address issues of poor planning and non-realistic project durations in the construction industry, 4D planning is a logical tool to use on projects.
+To address issues of poor planning and non-realistic project durations in the construction industry, 4D planning is a logical tool to use on projects.
 The implementation of 4D planning can benefit every project stage by providing all stakeholders with full visibility of each programme sequence and the challenges that must be addressed.
-Combining BIM models with the project plan in no longer a trend.
+Combining BIM models with the project plan is no longer a trend.
 It is a reality that is already delivering benefits to projects embracing it.

 If you’d like to know more about 4D planning implementation, or if you are looking to improve your capability, get in touch!

 You can call on +44 (0)20 7404 4826 or email us at firstname.lastname@example.org

 Or you can use the contact us form here.